gguf-org/trainer/README.md

   `pig_clip` + a token-aligned adapter with a vision extension (the trainer5 recipe); the adapter pairs with the unchanged `mmproj-qwen3vl-4b-it-f16.gguf` vision encoder for editing and text-to-image.
+* **Qwen-Image 2.1** — the Qwen3-VL-8B-Instruct text stack is replaced by
+  `pig_clip` + the same kind of adapter, distilled from the *full* Hugging Face model (deepstack, M-RoPE image positions, pre-norm tap); text-to-image needs only the adapter, editing pairs it with the unchanged `mmproj-qwen3vl-8b-it-f16.gguf` vision encoder.
 * **PixArt** — the 4.7B T5-XXL v1.1 encoder (`--t5xxl`) is replaced by
   `pig_clip` + a 120-query resampler seeded with the T5 token ids (the
   original `trainer` recipe); the T5 *tokenizer* stays at inference, the